Skip to content

 Feb 26, 2020 | Pratirodh Bureau

-FILE PHOTO: A firefighter walks past damaged shops at a tyre market after they were set on fire by a mob in a riot-affected area after clashes erupted between people demonstrating for and against a new citizenship law in New Delhi on February 26, 2020
+FILE PHOTO: A firefighter walks past damaged shops at a tyre market after they were set on fire by a mob in a riot-affected area in New Delhi on February 26, 2020

 At least 20 people have been killed in the Indian capital during violent clashes between Hindu and Muslim groups over a new citizenship law, a hospital official told Reuters, even as an eerie calm descended in riot-torn areas on Wednesday.